Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Part II: Matrix models

 with $z_j = j/(P-1)$ and $\mathrm{Li}_2 $ the polylogarithm of order 2.
 The equality between \eqref{eq:kappabmiddle} and \eqref{eq:kappablastline} stems from the dilogarithm identity $\mathrm{Li}_2(u)= \sum_{n=1}^{\infty} \frac{u^n}{n^2}$ and

 where in the second step we have used \eqref{kalphaFourier}.
 A word of caution is due about \eqref{eq:kappabmiddle}, which requires a small technical detour.
 The reader interested in the final result can safely skip the next paragraph.
 To get \eqref{eq:kappabmiddle} we have assumed that $b \ge \max_{\alpha} \mu_{\alpha}$.
 This seems a meaningless assumption if we are willing to explore the full RG flow.
 At the conformal point, this amounts to require $b\ge 0$.
 The converse regime $b<0$ is recovered by replacing $\kappa \mapsto 1-\kappa$ everywhere, which has the physical meaning of acting with charge conjugation on the Wilson loop.
 The corresponding term in \eqref{eq:kappabmiddle} would have $e^{-2\pi\lvert b\rvert}$ replaced by $-2 + e^{-2\pi\lvert b\rvert}$.
 More generally, the mass scales $\mu_{\alpha}$ partition the $b$-parameter space into chambers.
-Whenever $b$ crosses a wall separating the chamber $b>\mu_{\alpha}$ from $b<\mu_{\alpha}$, the corresponding integral in \eqref{eq:kappabmiddle} jumps $e^{-2\pi\lvert b\rvert} \mapsto -2 + e^{-2\pi\lvert b\rvert}$.
+Whenever $b$ crosses an interface separating the chamber $b>\mu_{\alpha}$ from $b<\mu_{\alpha}$, the corresponding integral in \eqref{eq:kappabmiddle} jumps $e^{-2\pi\lvert b\rvert} \mapsto -2 + e^{-2\pi\lvert b\rvert}$.
 However, formula \eqref{wilsonloopqft} only depends on $\kappa^{\prime} (b)$, thus the difference between the distinct chambers drops out of the computation of the Wilson loop vev.
-That is, the wall-crossing phenomenon affect $\kappa (b)$ but not the Wilson loop vev.
+That is, the jumps across the interfaces affect $\kappa (b)$ but not the Wilson loop vev.
 With this caveat in mind, we can safely fix a chamber arbitrarily and evaluate $\kappa (b)$ as in \eqref{eq:kappabmiddle}.
-It would be interesting to understand better if this wall-crossing mechanism has any physical implications, potentially related to how the screening of the loop operator by massive BPS particles varies with $\kappa$.
+It would be interesting to understand better if this mechanism of jumps across the interfaces has any physical implications, potentially related to how the screening of the loop operator by massive BPS particles varies with $\kappa$.
 Back to the Wilson loop computation.
 Finally, plugging \eqref{eq:kappablastline} into \eqref{wilsonloopqft} leads us to

 Recall that $z_{\ast}$ is fixed by the choice of where to insert the Wilson loop along the quiver, and $P z_{\ast}$ equals $\eta_{\ast}$ of Subsection \ref{wilsonsection}.
 The specialization of expression \eqref{eq:longWLvev} to $\mathscr{F}=2$, with $\mu_1=0, \mu_2=\frac{\sigma_0}{2P}$ is in perfect agreement with the holographic computation \eqref{doublerankwilsonholo}.
 We regard the match of the holographic and QFT computation of the Wilson loop expectation value as strong evidence of the interpretation of the holographic setup with two ranks functions as a mass deformation in the dual CFT.
 We close this section by returning to a puzzle that we encountered at the end of Subsection \ref{wilsonsection}.
 In the supergravity analysis, it was unclear which representation of the gauge group the factorised Wilson loops transform in.
 The matrix model perspective automatically resolves this issue in the following way.
 The factorised form of the expression for the eigenvalue density $\varrho(z,x)$ in \eqref{varrhosum}, suggests that we can take $\kappa$ in the left hand side of \eqref{eq:defbkappa} to have a similar decomposition, namely that